 The Oculus Quest 2 puts us leaps and bounds closer to the reality of ubiquitous VR.
 Why?
-Because Facebook’s latest headset answers one of our major beefs with VR: affordability.
+Because Facebook’s popular headset answers one of our major beefs with VR: affordability.
 And for the price, you get a system with few compromises that supports more than 200 games.
 The newest version of this standalone VR headset refines or expands the things we loved about the original.
 It’s lighter, has a higher resolution display, a more powerful processor, more ergonomic controls and expanded social and sharing features, just to name a few.

 Color us impressed.
 The Oculus Quest 2 uses a powerful processor, generous on-board RAM, and a high-resolution display to power plenty of cutting-edge games.
 And the headset offers a surprising amount of customization — from the head straps to the actual configuration.
 (Hell, you can use your hands instead of the controllers, depending on the app.)
 There are still some tweaks Oculus needs to work on, like the battery life and room-scale requirements.
 But for the money, the Oculus Quest 2 is the ambassador VR has been waiting for.

 See our full Oculus Quest 2 review.

 The Oculus Rift S is out-of-the-box ready for the best VR-ready laptops around.
 At a relatively cheap price (for an all-inclusive gaming system), it sports a comfortable design and sharp display, offering a bountiful number of games.
 From sparring in epic lightsaber battles to controlling the fabric of space and time, every moment in the Oculus Rift S becomes more authentic than the last.
 (To an impressive degree!)